Roman-Supernova-PIT/sloeginphys/_sources/usage.rst.txt

 paths
 -----

-various paths to various files
+Various paths to various files

 working_dir (string) – the directory where all the files produced by the fit should be saved.
 Must end with “/”.
 Must already exist.